 Utah recently switched lead federal agencies for the Lake Powell Pipeline (LPP) project to the Bureau of Reclamation (BOR), which in turn began a new Environmental Impact Statement (EIS) process.
-This process begins with “scoping” and includes asking the public for their comment on what should be analysed in an Environmental Impact Statement (EIS).
-This is a very important and influential step.
-Historically this has been 90-day process that encourages public input, but the current federal administration has reduced that period to 30 days, occurring over the holiday season to discourage public comment.
-This is our chance to prove we cannot be discouraged.
+This process began with “scoping” by asking the public what key issues should be analysed in an proposed draft Environmental Impact Statement (EIS).
+See a summary of Key issues below.

 - Add a water conservation alternative to the EIS studies.

 - Evaluate the costs and yields of major conservation methods.

 - Determine the high-probability long-term local water supply, including culinary, secondary, agriculture, reuse and water rights held by private landowners of Kane and Washington Counties.

 - Determine a reasonable and exemplary water use rate in comparison to other water-wise communities in other states.